Course options

 -

-At its zenith the British empire controlled over 1/4 of the world’s global real estate, and 1/5 of the world’s population.
+‘We seem, as it were, to have conquered and peopled half the world in a fit of absence of mind.’
+(Sir John Seeley, The Expansion of England, 1883).
+Despite Seeley’s assertion of accidental conquest, at its zenith the British empire decidedly controlled over a quarter of the world’s global real estate, and a fifth of the world’s population.
 The economic, cultural and global impact of British colonialism is still very much apparent today - from contested borders and inter-state disputes, through languages and cultures, to the inequities in wealth and trade that exist between the prosperous ‘North’ and the underdeveloped ‘South’.
-Why, then, was imperial expansion so vehemently defended by its protagonists in the 19th Century?
+Why, then, was imperial expansion so vehemently defended by its protagonists in the nineteenth century?
 And what made colonial conquest, colonisation, and economic exploitation of non-European spaces feasible on such a global scale and for so long?
-These are the ‘big questions’ that underlie this module.
+These are the ‘big questions’ that underpin this module.
+Using documentary sources and specialist texts and articles, we investigate various aspects of British colonial rule from the perspective of its practitioners and from that of their colonial ‘subjects’.
+The intention is to understand European imperialism on its own terms, to interrogate the cultural and conceptual discourses that underpinned its existence, and to reflect upon the many ways in which the history of European empire has shaped the modern world in which we live today.

 -